Skip to main contentArrow Right

 6. The user is successfully authenticated and logs in.

-This section walks through the migration process from Auth0 as a service provider and Okta as the IdP.
+This guide walks through the migration process from both Auth0 and WorkOS as service providers and Okta as the IdP.
 If you’re using a different SP or IdP, visit the SSO migration documentation page for more generalized steps.

 Before you begin, be sure you have:

-2. A Descope account: If you don’t already have a Descope account, sign up for free.
+• A Descope account: If you don’t already have a Descope account, sign up for free.
+Note that SSO migration is available for Growth tier customers and above.

-3. An Auth0 account with SSO enabled: This guide assumes you are using Auth0 configured with a domain you control and Okta as the IdP.
+• An Auth0 or WorkOS account with SSO enabled: This guide assumes you are using Auth0 or WorkOS configured with a domain you control and Okta as the IdP.

 Implement SSO authentication with Descope Flows